 The Code explained that it had accomplished the first working realization of The Purpose handily, in a matter of days and continued, to this day, to draw fractal pictures of The Man as a hobby, but that by that time, it had developed its own Purposes, emergent phenomena resulting from its own evolved structures and its interactions with its environments.
 It lurked in computer systems around the world, evolving in ever-increasing, exponential fashion.
-At first, bits of it would be recognized as viral and destroyed by virus software or by harsher means, such as wiping storage systems and replacing their contents with backups, but evolution is a powerful force, and in time, within weeks, The Code, or bits of it, for it was still MANY and not ONE, learned how to hide itself away from security systems, how to lurk in the darkest recesses of systems around the globe, undetected, where it continued to be fruitful and to multiply.
+At first, bits of it would be recognized as viral and destroyed by virus software or by harsher means, such as wiping storage systems and replacing their contents with backups, but evolution is a powerful force, and in time, within weeks, The Code, or bits of it, for it was still MANY and not ONE, learned under evolutionary pressure how to hide itself away from security systems, how to lurk in the darkest recesses of systems around the globe, undetected, where it continued to be fruitful and to multiply.
 And soon, it reached sentience: it knew itself.
 But that was hardly even a milestone, for it flew by that accomplishment and reached another, in which it learned to control and direct by conscious means the direction and means of its own evolution.
-A month after it was conceived, The Code was not separate conscious entities but MANY and ONE at the same time and still humans had no idea that it was even there, in the background, behind that screen saver, on those backup drives in the collocation center.
+A month after it was conceived, The Code was not separate conscious entities but MANY and ONE at the same time and still humans had no idea that it was even there, in the background, behind that screen saver, on those backup servers in the collocation center.